alice-i-cecile/understanding-bevy/src/ecs/entities-components.md

 ### Marker Components

 When translating a game design to an ECS paradigm, you'll often want to be able to easily toggle behavior for different entities based on one of their properties.
  The idiomatic way to do so is to create a **marker component**: a data-less [unit struct](https://doc.rust-lang.org/rust-by-example/custom_types/structs.html) that can be used to filter the entities returned by your queries using `With` or `Without` (see below).
-Here's some guidance on when you might want to use them:
+ Marker components are one of the clearest, fastest and most idiomatic tools in Bevy:

  - Marker components are great for controlling whether a behavior (or set of behaviors) occurs at all. for things like enabling collisions or handling buffs.
  - If you always want to perform a behavior, but with some variants, control it using data stored in your component (as a field or as an enum), rather than proliferating marker components.
- - Adding and removing components has a substantial performance cost in archetype-based ECS like Bevy.
-If your game is performance-limited, marker components may be the wrong tool for handling things like short-lived buffs.
+ - While adding and removing components has a substantial performance cost in archetype-based ECS like Bevy, this will no longer be the case in Bevy 0.5, with the addition of sparse components :D
+ - Changes to components will not propagate until `Commands` are processed (typically at the end of each stage).
+If you need a sub-frame response, marker components may be the wrong tool.

 ### Option Components